JonKing93/pfdf/docs/guide/rasters/preprocess.rst

 ---------
 Use the :ref:`set_range <pfdf.raster.Raster.set_range>` method to constrain a dataset to a valid data range::

+    # A raw dNBR dataset has a large range of data values
     >>> import numpy as np
     >>> dnbr = Raster('dnbr.tif')
     >>> np.min(dnbr.values)